 September 19 – October 29, 2018 | The L. Russ Bush Center for Faith and Culture will host a national traveling art exhibit called “Come to the Table.”
 The exhibit is made available through Christians in the Visual Arts (CIVA), a non-profit dedicated to exploring and nurturing the relationship between the visual arts and the Christian faith.
-The opening reception is scheduled for September 24 at 7pm with light refreshments.
 Learn more.

 November 8, 2018 at 7pm | Mr. Bleiweiss will give an interactive talk about Kristallnacht to commerate its 80th Anniversary.
 (Read more from Mr. Bleiweiss about Kristallnacht.)

 A child of two Holocaust survivors Bleiweiss grew up in Houston, Texas.
 His parents were both from Poland, and survived using false identities as non-Jews.